 Qualification and recognition

-On completion, you will attain the 22334VIC Certificate IV in Cyber Security.
+Upon completion of this program, you will receive the 22334VIC Certificate IV in Cyber Security qualification.

 Connections with industry